qaware/cloud-computing-th-rosenheim/04-provisionierung/exercise/README.md

 Enter the password 'verysecretpassword' when prompted.
 You can terminate the SSH connection with ```exit.

-You can establish an SSH connection both via the service name 'managed-node' and with the prefix 'exercise' (the name of the folder) and suffix '1'.
+You can establish an SSH connection both via the service name 'managed-node' and with the prefix 'uebung-ansible' (the name of the folder) and suffix '1'.
 Verify this with
 ```
-ssh uebung_managed-node_1
+ssh uebung-ansible-managed-node-1
 ```

 ### Step 4: Getting started with Ansible